sgahlot/qna-chat-amd/scripts/model-setup/README.md

 ### Deploy model
-Once the initial notebook has run successfully and the data connection is created, you can deploy the model by following these steps:
+Once the initial notebook has run successfully and the connection is created, you can deploy the model by following these steps:
 * In the RHOAI tab, select `Models` tab (_for your newly created project_) and click on `Deploy model` button
 * Fill in the following fields as described below:
   * _Model name_: **<PROVIDE_a_name_for_the_model>**